jgo-dev/Data-Insights-Journal/README.md

-This repo contains the data and code to replicate the analysis and visualisations posted on the Data Insights Journal website - https://joash.pages.dev/
+This repo contains the data and code to replicate the analysis and visualizations posted on the Data Insights Journal website - https://joash.pages.dev/

 For the best effect, read the code in conjunction with the articles posted on the website.